fanqinxin/gitTest/readme.txt

-git is a distributed version control system. git is free soft. git is free software distributed under the GPL. git taacks change of file
+git is a distributed version control system. git is free soft. git is free software distributed under the GPL. git tacks change of file github